catseye/Lexeduct/README.md

 **Lexeduct** is an experimental framework for text-processing pipelines, written in Javascript, usable in both node and in the browser (knock on wood.)

-It is currently at a what is this I don't even stage of development.
+It is currently at a *what is this I don't even* stage of development.
 The framework and usage and everything is subject to change without notice.

+Being a framework, Lexeduct inevitably handles some use cases well, and other use cases poorly.
+Don't expect too much from it.
+More details here soon.

+The name "Lexeduct" is in analogy with "aqueduct": conduits for words intead of water.

 Basic Usage
 -----------